Your source for services-software-web tools

-To easily solve this problem web designers use what are considered common fonts.
+To easily solve this problem web designers use what are considered to be common fonts.
 Designers consider these names to be some of the ones that most people already have installed on their computers.
 It is an easy solution because you don't need to do anything extra.
-Just use the fonts that most everyone already has.
+Now you can use the fonts that most everyone already has.

 Another method called embedding fonts can show a font that most people don't have.
 This method requires extra coding and planning.
 You will place code on the page that automatically downloads the required fonts from a source that is external to the viewer's computer.
 They are not installed on their computer permanently.
 However, the browser temporarily uses them while you are viewing the page.